-CREATE DATABASE db1;

-'''

-CREATE TABLE db1.t1 (a VARCHAR(255));

-'''

-For test-creation purposes, it is possible to record events that pass through the plugin.
+CREATE DATABASE dbl; CREATE TABLE dbl.tl (a VARCHAR(255)); For test-creation purposes, it is possible to record events that pass through the plugin.
 To start recording, specify the start and end events in the null\audit\event\record\def variable.
 For example: